brooklynrail/brooklynrail-platform/content/events/2023/05/bright-sparks-photography-and-the-talbot-archive.md

 ---
 title: "Bright Sparks: Photography and the Talbot Archive"
-deck: Featuring Geoffrey Batchen and Toby Kamps, with Joel Chance
+deck: Featuring Geoffrey Batchen and Toby Kamps, with Joel Chace
 summary: Art historian Geoffrey Batchen joins Rail Editor-at-Large Toby Kamps for a conversation.
-We conclude with a poetry reading by Joel Chance.
+We conclude with a poetry reading by Joel Chace.
 people:
   - person: geoffrey-batchen
   - person: toby-kamps